 Looking for inspiration?
 Check out our blog post on 3 companies creating effective marketing videos with assets they already have.

 Budget is just one aspect of putting together a strategy for using video on social media for your business.
-For more resources, check out our Social Video Marketing Toolkit and download our free guide to building a social video strategy for 2018.
+To learn more, download our free guide to building a social video strategy.